Tent Type Dome, Backpacking, Ultralight

 User Reviews

-The most common praise centers on the high-volume freestanding structure and how much easier it makes solo camping feel.
+The most common praise centers on the high-volume freestanding structure and that cavernous 3D pocket.

 Who It's For

-This tent fits the committed solo backpacker who prioritizes weight savings and interior comfort over budget.
+This tent belongs in the pack of a solo backpacker who prioritizes weight savings and interior comfort equally.

-If you're logging serious trail miles and want a shelter that doesn't feel like a penalty box at the end of the day, this is the move.
+If you're logging serious trail miles and want to actually enjoy your shelter at the end of the day, the Copper Spur delivers.

 The Bottom Line